MAROON: A Dataset for the Joint Characterization of Near-Field High-Resolution Radio-Frequency and Optical Depth Imaging

-For the active stereo sensor, we observe higher depth deviations for textureless and partially transmissive materials (\obj{Sponge}, \obj{Candle}).
+\paragraph{Active and Passive Stereo Sensors} For the active stereo sensor, we observe higher depth deviations for textureless and partially transmissive materials (\obj{Sponge}, \obj{Candle}).
 Similar to NIR ToF, the uniqueness of the active NIR light pattern can be compromised by multi-path effects.
-Finally, as expected, the passive stereo camera is particularly sensitive to textureless objects (\obj{Sponge}, \obj{Candle}).
+The passive stereo camera is particularly sensitive to textureless objects (\obj{Sponge}, \obj{Candle}).